 Retailers are increasingly concerned about the need for greater sustainability in shrimp production and are requiring certification or evidence of continuous improvement from producers.
 In order to meet this need, SFP has created supply chain roundtables to convene importers, exporters and processors and press for improvements in shrimp fishing and aquaculture.
 There are currently three supply chain roundtables; one for farmed shrimp in Asia and two others for wild shrimp fisheries in the Gulf of California and the Gulf of Mexico.

-The Asia farmed shrimp roundtable currently focuses on catalyzing aquaculture improvement projects while the wild shrimp roundtables are mainly focused on fishery improvement projects that address by-catch and the wider ecological effects of fishing.
+The Asian farmed shrimp roundtable currently focuses on catalyzing aquaculture improvement projects while the wild shrimp roundtables are mainly focused on fishery improvement projects that address by-catch and the wider ecological effects of fishing.

 SFP provides the following: